 In a large bowl, place the oats, cocoa powder, baking powder, salt, and ground flax.

 On top of the dry ingredients, place the melted coconut or butter, vanilla extract, and honey.

 - Mix with a fork

-Add the mashed banana and the milk, and start mixing with a fork to combine the ingredients.
+Add the mashed banana, peanut butter, and milk, and mix with a fork to combine the ingredients.
 Continue mixing long enough to dissolve the cocoa powder into the liquid mixture.
 Add most of the chocolate chips into the batter and mix to combine.